To support the JavaServer Faces framework (JSF), IntelliJ IDEA provides:

 If necessary, configure the new library (for example, change its name or level).
 To do that, click Configure and specify the required settings in the Create Library dialog.

 - Postpone setting up the library until a later time.
-If this is your intention, select Set up library later.
+In this case, select Set up library later.

 - Download and use a JSF implementation library.